 Division of Corporation Finance — Attorney Openings

-We are currently accepting applications for attorney positions in Disclosure Operations.
+We are currently accepting applications for attorney positions in the Division’s Disclosure Review Program.

-For additional information about the work of Disclosure Operations, please refer to the summary of our Filing Review Process.
+For additional information about the work of Disclosure Review Program, please refer to the summary of our Filing Review Process.

-The Division is hiring entry level and experienced candidates.
+The Division has openings for entry level and experienced candidates.
 Candidates must have a J.D. from an accredited law school, be an active member of the bar, and have excellent writing, communication, and analytical skills.
 Demonstrated experience with and knowledge of the statutes and regulations administered by the Commission, with a particular emphasis on the Securities Act of 1933 and the Securities Exchange Act of 1934, are especially desirable.

 How to Apply

 Please submit the following documentation to CFResumes@sec.gov:

 - Attorney Appointment Application

 - Cover letter outlining your relevant background and experience - (optional)